 I was surprised at this technique, but it turns out it's been around for a while, as you can see from various recipes, including this one from the incomparable Julia Child.
 Making burgers this way is a little more labor intensive, but it is worth it.
 You can get detailed how-tos here and here.

 If you really want to get fancy, you can make your own spreadable herbed butter (although it's still pretty delicious with just plain ol' butter).
+You could also try your hands at DIY compound butter.

 What tricks do you have for cooking up juicy burgers?